 What is a coronavirus?

-Where does COVID-19 come from?
+Where did COVID-19 came from?

 How did COVID-19 get from wildlife to people?

-As with the origins of COVID-19, we don’t know for sure but we have a very good idea of what is likely to have happened.
 Zoonotic spillover is the transmission of a pathogen from an animal to a human, often through an intermediary species.
 For such an event to happen, zoonotic pathogens must overcome a series of barriers that would otherwise prevent spillover infections into humans (5).
 If we fail to care for the natural world and all of the services that it provides to humanity then ecosystems can break down in ways that have significant impacts on us, including through emerging infectious diseases (6).

 BCT has joined with more than 240 other organisations from around the globe to call for the World Health Organisation (WHO) to recommend that governments worldwide ban wildlife markets and the use of wildlife in traditional medicine.
 You can read the letter to WHO via our News pages.